 Although Johnny Depp lived in France at the time of filming, he doesn't appear in any of the scenes shot in France.
-All of his scenes were filmed on set or on location in England.
-All of Judi Dench's scenes were filmed in England.
+All of his scenes were filmed on a set, or on-location in England.
+All of Dame Judi Dench's scenes were filmed in England.
 The DVD commentary notes that her husband was very ill during the shoot, and it was important for her to be close to home.

 Anouk's imaginary kangaroo's name is spelled Pantoufle, not Pantouf.
 This is clear in the closed-captioning.
 Pantoufle means "slipper" in French (this makes slightly more sense in the book, where Pantoufle is a rabbit).

 The boat, on which Vianne and Roux have their love scene, was built on a stage, and then physically rocked to mimic the water.
 When the outside of the boat is shown after they kiss, the shadowy figures were added digitally.

 The French town of Flavigny-sur-Ozerain, where most of the movie was filmed (except for scenes on the water), does not have a chocolatier.
 However, it is the home of l'Abbaye de Flavigny; the abbey makes anise (and other flavored) candies that are sold worldwide in little tins decorated with flowered designs and copies of old engravings.
 Unfortunately, the factory does not allow visitors.

 In the scene where Pere Henri is dancing, Alfred Molina was originally supposed to walk down the steps and see him.
 However, because he actually had a hurt toe, he just stood there instead of walking down the steps.